devxdh/dpdp-erasure-engine/apps/docs/introspector-and-pii-classification.md

 # Introspector and PII Classification

 Before the Erasure Engine can delete Personally Identifiable Information (PII), it has to know exactly where that PII lives.
-In a modern architecture with hundreds of tables and thousands of columns, manually mapping this out is impossible.
+In a modern architecture with hundreds of tables and thousands of columns, manually mapping this out is extremely difficult and effort intensive.

 This is where the **Introspector** comes in.